- Home

 Outdoor activities

-If mountains are more your thing, then you’ll want to connect with the Out and About hiking group.
-They meet every Thursday and Sunday for hikes around Dublin and the Wicklow Mountains.
+A handful of LGBTQ+ groups run outdoor activities that take full advantage of Dublin’s lovely landscapes.
+The Out and About hiking group meets every Wednesday and Sunday for hikes around Dublin and the Wicklow Mountains.
 Hikes are usually split between faster and slower paced options to cater to all fitness levels; all walks finish with a drink in a local pub.

 Out2Tennis, meanwhile, is Ireland’s gay tennis network, organising events and tournaments around the city.
 Although there are some pretty good players involved, the overall aim is to encourage members of the LGBTQ+ community to come together and play, regardless of their level.